TokenScript-Framework/token-kit/packages/ui-cli/README.md

-# shadcn
+# @token-kit/cli

-A CLI for adding components to your project.
+A CLI for adding token-kit ui components to your project.

 ## Usage